There’s nothing more fun than trying out a bunch of skin care products. But before you do, you need to know the skincare ingredients to avoid mixing.

 Don’t mix…vitamin C and acidic ingredients, like glycolic or salicylic acid.

 Like Wee says, it’s all about the pH!
 What is pH? pH refers to the “potential of hydrogen” or the level of acidity of a product, and it ranges on a scale of 0 to 14.
 Essentially, it helps to tell how acidic or alkaline a product is.
-You may have seen a rise in Korean skin care of pH balancing toners or cleansers that are at an optimal level of pH 5 (like my favorite, the Missha Near Skin pH Balancing Cleansing Foam) and there’s a reason for this.
+You may have seen a rise in Korean skin care of pH balancing toners or cleansers that are at an optimal level of pH 6 (like the Good (Skin) Days A New Leaf Cream Cleanser) and there’s a reason for this.
 The lower the pH, the gentler the formula, which helps to cleanse the skin without stripping it of its natural oils.
 Why the mini lesson on pH?
 Well, pH is very important when it comes to vitamin C and its effectiveness.

 Products with vitamin C are formulated to be as low as 3 on the scale, which ensures they’re effective.
 So using them with acidic ingredients like glycolic or salicylic acid can alter its pH, which can reduce the effectiveness of your vitamin C. So technically you can use both together, but if you want the full impact and quick results of your brightening vitamin C, stick with using it on its own.